audiokinetic/Gyms/Documentation/Gyms/README.md

 - _Folder: `3-Advanced/AdvancedTimeline`_
 - Using the Timeline system to drive Wwise Events, Game Parameters, and Switches.

+### Using GetSourcePlayPosition to synchronize a Video with a Wwise Event

+- _Folder: `3-Advanced/AdvancedVideoAudioSync`_
+- Posting a Wwise Event and keeping the video synchronized using GetSourcePlayPosition.

 ## Spatial Audio

 - _Folder: `5-Spatial`_